-Emergency Access as required, emergency access to the developing portion of the community will be identified at the Land Use Bylaw Amendment stage.
+Emergency access to the developing portion of the community will be identified at the Land Use Bylaw Amendment stage.
 Information received from the Town of Westlock has indicated that there is a need to accommodate an emergency access located at the southeast corner of the Greenfields Estate area.
-A green lane was planned to provide access to 98A Avenue through the existing lane located east of the ASP area.
+A green lane was planned to provide access to 98A Avenue through the existing gravel lane located east of the ASP area.